Overview

 Certain Point of Sale Terminals and Components Thereof, 337-TA-524 (2004)—Won summary determination that the complainant lacked standing for respondent Ingenico in patent infringement case.

 Certain Signature Capture Devices and Component Parts Thereof, and Systems That Employ Such Devices, 337-TA-504 (2003)—Represented respondent Ingenico in patent infringement case.
-Favorable settlement.
+Resolved with a favorable settlement.

 Certain Safety Eyewear and Components Thereof, 337-TA-433 (2000)—Represented complainant Bacou USA/Uvex in case involving infringement of utility and design patents and trade dress.
-Favorable settlement.
+Resolved with a favorable settlement.

 Post-grant PTO proceedings